openhab/org.openhab.binding.zwave/doc/qubino/zmnhla_0_0.md

 ### Parameter 54: PID Deadband

 PID Deadband
-  * default value 5 (0,5 °C)
-  * 0-127 – 0.0 °C to 12.7 °C, step is 0,1°C

-**NOTE**: This parameter defines the zone where PID is not active.
-If the temperature difference between actual and setpoint is bigger than PID deadband, then the PID will start to regulate the system, otherwise the PID is zero or fixed.
+<ul&gt<li&gtdefault value 5 (0,5 °C)</li&gt <li&gt0-127 – 0.0 °C to 12.7 °C, step is 0,1°C</li&gt </ul&gt<p&gt<strong&gtNOTE</strong&gt: This parameter defines the zone where PID is not active.
+If the temperature difference between actual and setpoint is bigger than PID deadband, then the PID will start to regulate the system, otherwise the PID is zero or fixed.</p&gt
 Values in the range 0 to 127 may be set.

 The manufacturer defined default value is ```5```.